assimp/assimp-docs/source/usage/use_the_lib.rst

 How to export Files from Blender
 --------------------------------

-You can find information about how to use the Ogreexporter by your own, so here are just some options that you need, so the assimp importer will load everything correctly:
+You can find information about how to use the Ogreexporter on your own, so here are just some options that you need, so the assimp importer will load everything correctly:

 - Use either "Rendering Material" or "Custom Material" see @ref material